Many game developers believe that there are no minimum legal wages or conditions which apply to them in Australia. This is not true.

-This document will help you understand how both the Award and the NES apply to you as a game developer.
-The wages and conditions on this page apply to anybody working in game development who is an employee (that is, not an independent contractor).
+This page will help you understand how both the Award and the NES apply to you as a game developer.
+The wages and conditions on this page apply to anybody working in game development who is an employee (not an independent contractor).

 If you are an independent contractor, this data might be helpful when it comes to setting your rates.
 More information about contractor rates for game development can be found here.